julelang/manual/src/concurrency/channels.md

 Select statements are categorized into two types: non-blocking select and blocking select.
 If a select statement includes a default case, it is a non-blocking select.
 If it does not have a default case, it is a blocking select.

 Non-blocking select statements check all cases only once, and if none are ready, they fall back to the default case.
-A blocking select, on the other hand, checks all cases and pauses the program's execution until at least one case becomes eligible.
+A blocking select, on the other hand, checks all cases and blocks the program's execution until at least one case becomes eligible.

-Nil channels do not cause errors such as runtime panics.
-Select statements simply ignore nil channels.
+Expressions of each case will be evaluated once before the select statement and will be used again when an attempt is made to select a case.
+Nil channels do not cause errors such as runtime panics, select statements simply ignore them.

 Using a select statement is similar to using a match statement and is written almost the same way.
 However, unlike match statements, select statements can use `break` statements but do not support `fall` statements.